-"I want to give back and represent my neighbors as an impartial and level-headed voice
+"I want to give back and represent my neighbors as an impartial and level-headed voice of reason," he added.

 2020 PRECORP VOTING DETAILS

 Members may cast their vote for Board of Directors in person from 9:30 a.m. to 11 a.m.
 Saturday, August 22, at Sundance High School.
 If members are unable to vote in person, members are strongly encouraged cast their vote in advance by mail or by proxy.